ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>

 <p>The discovery of exoplanets in itself is interesting.
-Since exoplanets are fundamentally harder to detect than other bodies like stars, it's required the development of complex methods using rich spectroscopic data to find new exoplanets:</p>
+Since exoplanets are fundamentally harder to detect than other bodies like stars, finding them has required the development of complex methods using fine-grained spectroscopic data:</p>

 <ul>
-  <li>The <strong>transit method</strong> tracks the shift in light as an exoplanet crosses a visible star, created a "mini-eclipse" with Earth.</li>
+  <li>The <strong>transit method</strong> tracks the shift in light as an exoplanet crosses a visible star, creating a "mini-eclipse" with the Earth.</li>
   <li>The <strong>radial velocity method</strong> tracks shifts in a star's motion due to the gravitational pull of an orbiting exoplanet.</li>
-  <li>The <strong>microlensing</strong> technique tracks distorsions of light as large exoplanets pass in front of a star.</li>
+  <li>The <strong>microlensing</strong> method tracks distorsions of light as large exoplanets pass in front of a star.</li>
 </ul>

-<p>I've tracked the growth of exoplanet discoveries since the first in 1992.
-Observational cosmologist <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">Chris Impey</a> stated that that the growth of discovery of the planets is comparable to internet technology during the Dotcom bubble.
-Here that growth is on full display:</p>
+<p>I've tracked the evolution in exoplanet discoveries since the first in 1992.
+Along the lines of observational cosmologist <strong><a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">Chris Impey's</a></strong> perspective, the rapid discovery of exoplanets is comparable to the explosive growth of internet technology during the Dotcom bubble, and that growth is on full display:</p>

 <div style="height: 20px;"></div>
 <p align="center">